193rd Glider Infantry Regiment: World War II

 By 11 January the German lines were crumbling and all of the 17th Airborne units regrouped except for the 193d which drove on with American armored units to seize the town of Houffalize.
 On 16 January the 193rd rejoined the rest of the 17th Airborne and relieved the 11th Armored Division in pursuit of the 9th Panzer Division, the Panzer Lehr Division, and the 26th Infantry Division.
 This took the 17th Airborne through Flamizoulle, Gives and on to Bertogne as the Germans continued retreating toward the Siegfried Line.

 Beyond Bertogne, 193rd GIR split into "Task Force Stubbs" and "Task Force Bell" with the combined objective of seizing the town of Compogne and the high ground in its immediate vicinity.
 Turning east from that area the 193rd along with the 507th PIR led the continuing attack across Luxembourg to the Our River on the border of Germany.
 The German 5th Parachute Division made a vain attempt to maintain a bridgehead at the Our but the 507th managed to cross into Germany and probe the Siegfried Line.

 The 17th Airborne Division was finally relieved by the 6th Armored Division and returned to camp at Chalons-sur-Marne in France on 11 February 1945.
-On 1 March 1945, the 193d Glider Infantry Regiment was disbanded in Belgium in a reorganization of the 17th Airborne Division's glider infantry from two, two-battalion regiments to one three-battalion regiment, and its assets were used to form the 3rd Battalion, 194th Glider Infantry Regiment.
-The 550th Airborne Infantry Battalion, which has suffered heavy casualties during the Ardennes Campaign was also disbanded and the remaining troopers were consolidated into the new battalion.
+On 1 March 1945, the 193d Glider Infantry Regiment was disbanded in Belgium in a reorganization of the 17th Airborne Division's glider infantry from two, two-battalion regiments to one three-battalion regiment, a change that had been made before D-Day in the 82nd and 101st Airborne Divisions.
+Its assets, alongside those of the depleted 550th Airborne Infantry Battalion, which has suffered heavy casualties during the Battle of the Bulge, were used to form the 3rd Battalion, 194th Glider Infantry Regiment.